Isaiah McKinnon: Police force

 McKinnon joined the Detroit police department in 1965 and worked there until 1984.
 He later rejoined the force as chief of police from 1993 to 1998.

 Throughout his police career, McKinnon frequently faced racism from his fellow white police officers.
 McKinnon was also the "poster officer" for recruiting more minorities into the police force, with his picture being used on police recruiting posters.
 McKinnon led initiatives in the police force, such as teaching officers basic Spanish to communicate better with Hispanic Americans, and he also laid the groundwork for a gun buy-back program.

 During the 1967 Detroit riot, racial tensions increased in Detroit, and one night, his fellow white police officers tried to kill him.
 McKinnon was driving home after an 18-hour shift when he was pulled over by fellow police officers.
 Despite identifying himself as a police officer while in his police uniform.
 One officer held a gun to him and said "Tonight you’re going to die, nigger."
 The officer shot at him but missed.
 McKinnon fled in his car.
 Though he reported the incident, no action was taken.

 He also led the investigation into the 1994 Cobo Arena attack on Nancy Kerrigan.

 Deputy mayor

 Detroit mayor Mike Duggan appointed McKinnon as deputy mayor in 2013, where he helped with the mayor's faith-based initiatives.
 He supported the installation of the controversial Homeless Jesus statue in front of Detroit's Saints Peter and Paul Church.

 Academia

 McKinnon was an associate professor of Education at the University of Detroit Mercy.
 He took a leave of absence for two years while serving as deputy mayor of Detroit and retired before September 2020.

 Security

 McKinnon served as the security detail for Detroit mayor Jerome Cavanagh.

+Works

+McKinnon's autobiography, Stand Tall, which was co-written by Barry Gottlieb, was published by Sleeping Bear Press in 2001.